This add-on is operated by Adamlogic, LLC

 Table of Contents

-Autoscaling your application ensures that you can handle increased traffic while only paying for the dynos you need.
+Autoscaling ensures that your app can gracefully handle increased traffic while only paying for the dynos you need.

-How is this different from Heroku’s own autoscaling?
+How is Rails Autoscale different from Heroku’s built-in autoscaler?

-Rails Autoscale can be installed via the CLI:
+Rails Autoscale can be installed from the Heroku Elements marketplace or the via CLI:

 $ heroku addons:create rails-autoscale -----> Adding RAILS_AUTOSCALE_URL to sharp-mountain-4005... done, v18 (free)